Biography of Paris Tsenikoglou

 "Paris Tsenikoglou is undoubtedly one of the outstanding talents of his generation" (Andreas Groethuysen).
 The prize-winning Greek pianist repeatedly earned rave reviews from the international press about his performances and his discography.
 The Süddeutsche Zeitung described him as "Beloved of the Gods" and "a miraculous discovery".

-As a soloist, he performed repeatedly with the Munich Symphony Orchestra, as well as with the Bad Reichenhall Philharmonic (Mozart Week 2012), the Thessaloniki State Symphony Orchestra, the Sándor Végh Institute Orchestra, the Symphony Orchestra of the Region of Murcia, the South Bohemian Chamber Philharmonic Budweis and others.
+As a soloist, he collaborated with the Munich Symphony Orchestra, the Bad Reichenhall Philharmonic, the Thessaloniki State Symphony Orchestra, the Symphony Orchestra of the Region of Murcia, the South Bohemian Chamber Philharmonic, the Sándor Végh Institute Orchestra of Salzburg, the Niš Symphony Orchestra and others.

 He made many recordings with the Bavarian Broadcasting Company, the German Radio and the National Radio of Spain.
 His debut album “Debussy: Images - Chopin: Préludes” is released by Oehms Classics with great success on the most popular classical music radios.

 Paris Tsenikoglou is winner of the 1st Steinway Promotion Prize in Munich, the 1st Mozart Prize of the Mozarteum University Salzburg and the ClaMo Music International Piano Competition in Murcia.
 He was a scholarship holder of the German National Academic Foundation, the University of Music and Performing Arts Munich, the Rotary Club of Munich-Martinsried and the Oscar and Vera Ritter Foundation Hamburg.